build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 ## Exercise time: Build your routing tables

-The `sleep.sh` file already has some setup in it.
+The `start-up.sh` file already has some setup in it.
 Build out the routes for router3 similar to how you see the routes for router1 being done.
-Once you've got the routes created in `sleep.sh`, `restart` your little internet and `hopon router3`.
+Once you've got the routes created in `start-up.sh`, `restart` your little internet and `hopon router3`.
 Can you ping router1 with `ping 5.0.1.1 -w 4`?
 What about if we try to ping router1 with packets that originate from router3 on `100.1.0.0/16`?
 Try using `ping -I 100.1.3.1 5.0.1.1 -w 4` to do this.

 At this point, router3 knows how to send packets into `5.0.0.0/8`, but `server` doesn't know how to respond.
 If we try to ping `server` before we add routes telling `server` how to reach `3.0.0.0/8`, `server` will just drop those packets.
 Let's see what that looks like practically.